Azure/data-management-zone/docs/guidance/DataManagementAnalytics-ConnectToEnvironmentsPrivately.md

     2. Close inbound ports;
     3. Make sure to place the VM inside the newly created Vnet;
 5. Create a new Route Table in your own Azure subscription, with the following setup:
-    1. In Settings > Routes add a default route to firewall with: Address prefix: 0.0.0.0/0, Next hop type: Virtual Appliance, Next hop address: 10.0.0.4 (the IP address that is associated with the Firewall in the Data Management Zone in your shared Azure subscription).
+    1. In Settings > Routes add a route with name `default-route-to-firewall` with: Address prefix: 0.0.0.0/0, Next hop type: Virtual Appliance, Next hop address: internal IP of your Firewall (10.0.0.4 is the default internal IP of the Azure Firewall in the Data Management Zone.
+Please check the Route Table in your Data Landing Zone and apply the same settings).
     2. In Settings > Subnets associate the subnet where your VM is located.
 6. Login to the VM via Azure Bastion with your own admin username and password;
 7. On the VM, complete the following actions: